elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

 By providing structured metadata and data to a database that follows standards (metadata schemas, ontologies, file formats, programmatic access, etc.), at the level of each recorded value or observation, researchers:
 * Could more easily query and filter (meta)data based on specific variables, experimental conditions, biological sources and many other parameters, based on the capabilities of the used ELN or data management software.
-* Can more easily find and reproduce experiments performed in the past by others in  literature or in databases e.g. by using [Europe PMC](https://europepmc.org/) and [EBI Search](https://www.ebi.ac.uk/ebisearch/overview.ebi/about).
+* Can more easily find and reproduce experiments performed in the past by others in  literature or in databases e.g. by using {% tool "europe-pmc" %} and [EBI Search](https://www.ebi.ac.uk/ebisearch/overview.ebi/about).
 * Can easily integrate data from multiple datasets and studies, sharing the same experimental conditions or variables.
-Datasets integration and manipulation are easier to achieve, more reproducible and can be automated by using common programmes/software such as R and [OpenRefine](https://openrefine.org/#).
+Datasets integration and manipulation are easier to achieve, more reproducible and can be automated by using common programmes/software such as R and {% tool "openrefine" %}.
 * Can make use of visualization and exploration tools, provided by some repositories, to browse and explore the data of multiple datasets at once.
-For instance, you can use  [Expression Atlas](https://www.ebi.ac.uk/gxa/home) to easily make a query about the expression of a gene in specific conditions, even without knowledge of any data analysis software.
-As another example, [GISAID](https://www.gisaid.org) allows you to visualise the spreading of viral variants.
-See the pages in the “Your Domain” section to find domain-specific databases, atlas or portals.
+For instance, you can use {% tool "expression-atlas" %} to easily make a query about the expression of a gene in specific conditions, even without knowledge of any data analysis software.
+As another example, {% tool "gisaid" %} allows you to visualise the spreading of viral variants.
+See the pages in the [Your Domain](your_domain) section to find domain-specific databases, atlas or portals.
 * Can import, export and exchange (meta)data between tools/systems/platforms without data loss.
 Exchanging and integrating (meta)data between two software or platforms is possible only if the format in which the information is contained can be read and interpreted by both.
-For instance, (meta)data from both [UniProt](https://www.uniprot.org) and [PDBe-KB](https://www.ebi.ac.uk/pdbe/pdbe-kb) can be accessed in [3DBioNotes](http://3dbionotes-ws.cnb.csic.es/) to enrich the structural analysis with sequence features.
+For instance, (meta)data from both {% tool "uniprot" %} and {% tool "pdbe-kb" %}  can be accessed in {% tool "3dbionotes" %} to enrich the structural analysis with sequence features.
-* Can explore and visualise biological knowledge graphs by using software such as [KnetMiner](https://knetminer.com) and [AgroLD](http://agrold.southgreen.fr/agrold/).
+* Can explore and visualise biological knowledge graphs by using software such as {% tool "knetminer" %} and {% tool "agronomic-linked-data" %}.
 * Can perform complex queries, from a single entry point, across multiple distributed databases and across domains via [APIs](https://en.wikipedia.org/wiki/API) or via SPARQL Query Language.
-For instance: “Retrieve the number of UniProtKB/Swiss-Prot human enzymes that metabolize cholesterol or cholesterol derivatives and that are involved in diseases?" in the [Integrated Database of Small Molecules](https://idsm.elixir-czech.cz/).
+For instance: “Retrieve the number of UniProtKB/Swiss-Prot human enzymes that metabolize cholesterol or cholesterol derivatives and that are involved in diseases?" in the {% tool "integrated-database-of-small-molecules" %}.
 * Can more easily find reference data and existing data in general, since machine-actionable (meta)data could be found by search engines and domain specific or generic data catalogs and portals.